solemnsky/solemnsky-js/README.md

 	- clientMerge(id, snap): merge an assertion sent from the server to a client
 	- serverMerge(id, snap): merge an assertion sent from a client to the server

+### describing the state

+	- describeState(): describes the state of the game to a new player

 ## top-level control structures